opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

 !!!
 Workflow

-    1. To add more storage to your organization, navigate to the *Settings* section of your organization.
+    1. To add more storage to your organization, direct to the *Settings* section of your organization.
     2. Click on the **billing section** and click on *Change*.
         !![](../assets/images/storage-qfc1.png)

     3. From there, you can either cancel your subscription or modify the subscription.
 Click on **Modify subscription**.
         !![](../assets/images/storage-qfc2.png)

     4. Adjust the number of seats and the modified storage packages depending on your needs.
 The reflected changes to the upcoming subscription will be indicated below the current subscription with either a green (increasing seats/storage) or red (decreasing seats/storage) color.